YuukanOO/seelf/DOCUMENTATION.md

       - BALANCER_DOMAIN=http://docker.localhost # <- Change this to your own domain, applications will be deployed as subdomains
       - SEELF_ADMIN_EMAIL=admin@example.com # <- Change this
       - SEELF_ADMIN_PASSWORD=admin # <- Change this
+      # - HTTP_SECURE= # By default, the seelf server use Secure cookies if BALANCER_DOMAIN starts with https://, you can override this behavior by setting it explicitly to true or false here.
+If you wish to go back to the initial value, just set HTTP_SECURE= as demonstrated here
       # - DEPLOYMENT_DIR_TEMPLATE={{ .Number }}-{{ .Environment }} # You can configure the deployment build directory path if you want to keep every deployment source files for example.
       # - ACME_EMAIL=youremail@provider.com # <- If BALANCER_DOMAIN starts with https://, let's encrypt certificate will be used and the email associated will default to SEELF_ADMIN_EMAIL but you can override it if you need to
-    labels:
-      - traefik.enable=true # Here we expose seelf with the traefik instance managed by seelf at startup, that's not mandatory but so much easier
+    ports:
-      - traefik.docker.network=seelf-public
+      - "8080:8080"
-      - traefik.http.routers.seelf.rule=Host(`seelf.docker.localhost`) # <- Change this to where you want seelf to be exposed (use the same domain as above)
-      # - traefik.http.routers.seelf.tls.certresolver=seelfresolver # <- If BALANCER_DOMAIN starts with https://, uncomment this line too
     volumes:
       - /var/run/docker.sock:/var/run/docker.sock
       - seelfdata:/seelf/data # The /seelf/data directory contains the database, configuration file and everything deployed by seelf, so keep it :)

 volumes:
   seelfdata:

-networks:
-  default:
-    name: seelf-public # Do not change this since this is the network shared by the balancer and deployed applications
 ```

-_Note: Traefik will be deployed by seelf itself when starting up so you don't have to worry about it._

-_Note²: If you want to build the image yourself (because your platform is not supported for example), you can use the command `docker build -t yuukanoo/seelf .` or use the `compose.yml` in this repository which build the image._
+_Note: If you want to build the image yourself (because your platform is not supported for example), you can use the command `docker build -t yuukanoo/seelf .` or use the `compose.yml` in this repository which build the image._

 ### From sources